calcom/cal.com/packages/app-store/wordpress/README.md

 ## Cal.com Official WordPress plugin

-Embed Cal.com directly in WordPress.
+With a simple and customizable shortcode, embed Cal.com booking calendar directly and easily in WordPress.

 Plugin url: []()